thejordanwood/Web-Accessibility-Checker-HCI584/README.md

 # Web Accessibility Checker (HCI584)
-This tool evaluates text that is used for links and alternative text for images.
+This application evaluates text that is used for links and alternative text for images.

 ## Description

 The most common web accessibility issues are missing or incorrect text for links and images.
 Without proper text on these, screen readers won't be able to appropriately relay webpage information.
-This tool displays all relevant data in a table and identifies what text should be refined.
+This application displays all relevant data in a table and identifies what text should be refined.
 The table will show web addresses, image thumbnails, current link and image text, and a text pass/fail score.

 The image score is determined by checking if the alternative text is between 4 to 80 words and the text doesn't start with the phrases “image of'' or “picture of.”
 The link score is determined by checking if the text is betweem 4 to 30 words and doesn't start with the phrases “read more” or “click here.”